-Interest is recognized on a time proportion basis, taking into account the principal outstanding and the effective rate over the period to maturity.
+Interest is recognized using the effectiveness interest method, taking into account the principal outstanding and the effective rate over the period to maturity.

 (q) Royalties and export tariffs:

 A royalty is payable to the Vietnamese Government calculated at 10% of the value of nickel concentrate sale price less export tax, processing costs, bagging costs, freight costs, custom charges and warehouse costs.
 Royalty expense is recorded when revenue from the sale of nickel concentrate is recognized.